akononovicius/physRisk-content-repository/articles/2013/lmt-kvietimas-studentu-2013-m-vasaros-mokslines-praktikos-vietoms-uzimti.md

 Council of Lithuania has announced a call for applications for students' research practice in Lithuania in summer of 2013.
-The contributors towards Physics of Risk website, dr. (HP) Vygintas Gontis and PhD student Aleksejus Kononovičius, offer two topics for the research practice.
+The contributors towards Physics of Risk website, dr. (HP) Vygintas Gontis and PhD student Aleksejus Kononovicius, offer two topics for the research practice.
 The offered topics are mainly based on the following topics, previously published on this website: